dkarv/goblint-web/README.md

     http://localhost:8080

-The goblint executable is expected here:
+The goblint executable path is passed via the command line, default value is:

     ../analyzer/goblint
-or change it in Model.upload_analysis (in src/model.opa)
+Change it in Makefile if necessary.